evanca/quick-portfolio/index.md

 ---

 ## [Web Scraper for Subsidized Housing Transaction Data](https://github.com/johnthwong/housing-authority-scraper)
 The Housing Authority's data on subsidized housing transactions is notoriously difficult to access as the data must be requested by month, each with a separate web form.
-So I built a scraper that automatically submits forms and gathers transaction count in each month into one CSV file.
+So I built a scraper that automatically submits forms and gathers transaction count in each month into one spreadsheet.
 Built with Python and Selenium.
 <br>
 <br>
 Check it out here: [https://github.com/johnthwong/housing-authority-scraper](https://github.com/johnthwong/housing-authority-scraper)